 Education has always been something I’ve been very passionate about.
-Over the past three decades, I have held educator positions with a few product companies, and developed classes within a long-standing salon.
+Over the past three decades, I have held educator positions with a few product companies, developed classes within a long-standing salon and taught each incoming stylist at Ambushed Salon through my Curl Immersion Internship Program.
 Throughout my career, there has always been a shortage of curly hair education.
 Although more recently there’s been an increase, especially in individuals sharing their own experiences on social media and YouTube and more classes have started to pop-up, frankly, there’s still not enough education, not enough stylists, and not enough awareness.

 The other preceding current methods available typically focus on dry or wet cutting methods exclusively.
 After investigating and listening to curly clients opinions, I saw a space where I believe the concept of bringing wet and dry techniques together provided more freedom to the stylist to satisfy all textures and curls.
 I believe there is plenty of room in the industry for different philosophies to co-exist.
 My goal is to provide stylists with education that could serve as a strong foundational base or be an expansion of their current skill set.

 Traditionally, clients have come to expect stylists to be able to only service those who look like them.
 I wanted to show that it doesn’t matter and that any stylist, though knowledge and ability, is able to connect with their client through their passion for diversity of all textures.
 Creating and perfecting my methods were based on my passion to provide options to the Naturally Textured Curly Community.